Experimental relativistic zero-knowledge proofs

-Financial supports by the Swiss National Science Foundation (Starting grant DIAQ, NCCR-QSIT) and the European project OpenQKD are gratefully acknowledged.
-C.~C.~is supported in part by Qu\'ebec's FRQNT.
+\textit{Acknowledgments.---} Financial supports by the Swiss National Science Foundation (Starting grant DIAQ, NCCR-QSIT) and the European project OpenQKD are gratefully acknowledged.
+The Montr\'eal team is grateful to Qu\'ebec's FRQNT and Canada's NSERC for making this work financially possible.

 \onecolumngrid